 - If your doctor or other prescriber asks to continue a service or item you are already getting during your appeal, you may need to name them as your representative to act on your behalf. - If someone other than your doctor makes the appeal for you, include an Appointment of Representative form authorizing this person to represent you.
 You can get the form by visiting www.cms.gov/Medicare/CMS-Forms/CMSForms/downloads/cms1696.pdf or our website at ucare.org/formembers. - We can accept an appeal request without the form, but we can't begin or complete our review until we get it.
-If we don't the form within 44 calendar days after getting your appeal request: - We dismiss your request, and - We send you a written notice explaining your right to ask the IRO to review our decision to dismiss your appeal. - You must ask for an appeal within 60 calendar days from the date on the letter we sent you to tell you our decision. - If you miss the deadline and have a good reason for missing it, we may give you more time to make your appeal.
+If we don't get the form before our deadline for making a decision on your appeal: - We dismiss your request, and - We send you a written notice explaining your right to ask the IRO to review our decision to dismiss your appeal. - You must ask for an appeal within 65 calendar days from the date on the letter we sent you to tell you our decision. - If you miss the deadline and have a good reason for missing it, we may give you more time to make your appeal.
 Examples of good reasons are things like you had a serious illness or we gave you the wrong information about the deadline.
 Explain the reason why your appeal is late when you make the appeal. - You have the right to ask us for a free copy of the information about your appeal.
 You and your doctor may also give us more information to support your appeal.